 One of the most important pillars of Iman is to believe in the Day of Judgment and Hereafter.

 “The Day of Judgment”, “The Last Judgment”, or “The Resurrection Day” is the day when humans will be resurrected from their graves and will be given their book of deeds to be judged by Allah (SWT).
-According to this judgment, they either send to Paradise or Hell.
+According to this judgment, they were either sent to Paradise or Hell.

-Every Muslim should believe in Afterlife and understand that this life is not the end.
-It is just a stage when we should obey Allah (SWT) to get the reward in Afterlife.
+Every Muslim should believe in the Afterlife and understand that this life is not the end.
+It is just a stage when we should obey Allah (SWT) to get the reward in the Afterlife.
 Otherwise, we’ll get the ultimate punishment.